mozilla/bedrock/docs/install.rst

 (must be only numbers, letters, and dashes), convert it to uppercase, convert dashes to underscores, and lookup that name in the environment.
 For example: ``switch('the-dude')`` would look for the environment variable ``SWITCH_THE_DUDE``.
 If the value of that variable is any of "on", "true", "1", or "yes", then it will be considered "on", otherwise it will be "off".
-If the environment variable ``DEV`` is set to one of those "true" values, then all switches will be considered "on" unless they are explicitly "off" in the environment.

 You can also supply a list of locale codes that will be the only ones for which the switch is active.
 If the page is viewed in any other locale the switch will always return ``False``, even in ``DEV``